Standard Dental Implants

 What does the procedure entail for a single Standard Implant and Crown?

-Appointment 1: If a patient still has a tooth that requires extraction, Dr. Dickinson or Dr. James remove the tooth.
+Appointment 1: If a patient still has a tooth that requires extraction, the dentist carefully removes the tooth.

-THE ENTIRE PROCEDURE FROM START TO FINISH IS APPROXIMATELY 9-12 MONTHS
+THE ENTIRE PROCEDURE FROM START TO FINISH CAN BE COMPLETED IN AS LITTLE AS FOUR MONTHS

 Can you place a bridge or denture using implants?